kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 1. Support hint providers for topology manager
 1. Interoperability with Device Plugins, DRA, et cetera.
 1. Identify and provide a minimal in-cluster operational core (from existing CPU Manager, Memory Manager, Topology Manager) either through in-tree libraries or through further KEPs.
+1. Guarantee that cpu and memory resources managed by CCI are visible for the scheduler to be able to correctly assign nodes.
+This will be expanded as necessary, dependant on use cases, from the base group for alpha (topology, type, et cetera).
 1. Gather feedback on the feature through surveys.
 1. E2E testing including any new components, such as memory and topology.
 1. Adding support for e2e tests in testgrid.
 1. Health identification mechanisms and automatic health-repair procedures for CCI Drivers.
 1. Optimize on-node resource usage (approaches to avoid waste of resources because of fragmentation).
 1. Consider whether useful to support multiple CCI drivers.
-1. Consider optimal binpacking of resources (we may optimize resource utilization in Beta).
-1. Guarantee that cpu and memory resources managed by CCI are visible for the scheduler to be able to correctly assign nodes.
-This will be expanded as necessary, dependant on use cases, from the base group for alpha (topology, type, et cetera).

 ### Non-Goals